As a general contractor, you’re responsible for making sure your projects run smoothly and your clients and subcontractors are happy.

 As a general residential contractor in Massachusetts, you must be registered and licensed.
 You must hold a Home Improvement Contractor registration to perform ordinary repairs to an existing property.
 To work on larger projects on existing properties, you must also hold a Construction Supervisor License from the Office of Public Safety and Inspections.

-You can apply for an unrestricted license, a one- and two-family dwellings license or a specialty license.
+You can apply for an unrestricted license, a one- and two-family dwelling license or a specialty license.
 You must show three years of experience in building construction or design, and you must pass an exam.

 Contractors who build new homes or work on commercial buildings only are exempt.